LiamDruckman/COMP1911-Tutorial/README.md

 ```

 One thing you'll notice is that we put single quotes around the 'a' character.
 The use of specifically single quotes instead of double quotes is important: this serves two purposes.
 First of all this ensures that the program knows 'a' is not a variable name, and second it performs a special operation where the character 'a' is converted to the corresponding ASCII value from the table linked above.
 So the real value assigned to character is 97.

+This gives you a clue about what the char type stores.
+It's actually just an integer that gets converted to a character using the ASCII table.
+So why do we use ints and chars separately then if they store the same things?
+Well they're not actually exactly the same, the int type has 4 bytes or 32 bits of space allocated to it, whereas the char type only has 1 byte or 8 bits.
+This is to be more space efficient as we only need 1 byte to fit all the different ASCII values (this is by design) but ints can store much, much larger numbers which is quite useful for us.

 ### Double